 Six Flags Discovery Kingdom is also pleased to support national and international conservation organizations such as the International Elephant Foundation and its more than 40 worldwide conservation and research projects.
-As an accredited member of the Association of Zoos and Aquariums and the Alliance of Marine Mammal Parks and Aquariums, we support national initiatives and actively participate in conservation programs.
+As an accredited member of the California Association of Zoos and Aquariums, Zoological Association of America and the Alliance of Marine Mammal Parks and Aquariums, we support national initiatives and actively participate in conservation programs.

 In addition, the park supports several Northern California organizations that make an impact in our surrounding neighborhoods.
 It is the work of the organizations below that truly make our cities a better place to live, work and enjoy.

 Six Flags Friends is dedicated to furthering the mission of the following organizations:

 Founded in 1989, SaveNature.Org is dedicated to creating global partnerships to promote broad based participation in the conservation of biological diversity through saving rainforests, coral reefs and deserts worldwide.
 SaveNature.Org works in partnership with schools, zoos, aquariums, botanical gardens, natural history museums and science centers worldwide to protect wildlife in nature.
 SaveNature.Org has four signature programs, the Adopt An Acre®, Adopt A Reef®, the Conservation Parking Meter and the award winning Insect Discovery Lab, a hands-on outreach program for children to discover their relationship to nature and build a sense of caring about the world around them”